Cuauhtémoc, Mexico City: Description

 A large part of this borough is divided between commercial zones and historic and cultural sites.
-While the borough does not have the highest crime rate in the city, with 13.9% of all Mexico City crime committed here, it is considered to be fairly dangerous because of its urbanization and the fact that most of the people found in the borough are there only to work or visit.
+While the borough does not have the highest crime rate in the city, with 13.9% of all Mexico City crime committed here, it was, as of 2007, considered to be fairly dangerous because of its urbanization and because most of the people found in the borough are there only to work or visit.
 In some older neighborhoods, people live and raise children along with street vending, squatting, and takeover of public spaces by drug addicts, drug dealers, and prostitutes.
-Seven of the borough's 34 colonias have been ranked in the Top 10 most lawless in the city by the Secretary of Public Safety of Mexico City, with a few, such as Tepito, are infamous for being so.
-Some of these run down areas are lower class colonias such as Colonia Guerrero and Colonia Morelos, but similar problems are also found upper middle class colonias such as the northern part of Colonia Roma.
-The most common crimes are muggings with 1.47 reports per day, robbery of businesses with .78 reports per day, and car theft with .71 reports per day.
+As of 2007, seven of the borough's 34 colonias had at one point been ranked in the top 10 most lawless in the city by the secretary of public safety of Mexico City, with a few, such as Tepito, gaining infamy for being so.
+Some of these rundown areas were lower class colonias such as Colonia Guerrero and Colonia Morelos, but similar problems were also found in upper middle class colonias such as the northern part of Colonia Roma.
+The most common crimes were muggings, with 1.47 reports per day, robbery of businesses with .78 reports per day, and car theft with .71 reports per day.

-Most of the 5 million who come into this borough each day are there to work, visit the area's markets, shops and cultural attractions or are tourists.
+Most of the 5 million who come into this borough each day are there to work, visit the area's markets, shops, and cultural attractions, or are tourists.
 The borough is the most visited area of the city by tourists, who mostly come to see the historic center and Zona Rosa.
-People from other parts of the city come to visit the museums and large public markets such as La Lagunilla, Mixcalco, Hidalgo, Medellín and San Juan.
+People from other parts of the city come to visit the museums and large public markets such as La Lagunilla, Mixcalco, Hidalgo, Medellín, and San Juan.
 The influx brings in 800,000 vehicles to circulate its streets each day, with traffic jams, especially in and near the historic center nearly a daily occurrence.

 Demographics

 While it is the most important borough economically, bringing millions of people into its territory on any given day, its population of 545,884 in 2020 ranks only sixth out of the city's 16 boroughs.
-This population has been steadily decreasing even as the population of the rest of the city has remained static, although there was a slight increase in the last 10 years.
-A fairly large percentage of the population is either over 60 years of age and over half of the residents are either single or living with a partner.
+This population has been steadily decreasing even as the population of the rest of the city has remained static, although a slight increase occurred in the last 10 years.
+A fairly large percentage of the population is over 60 years of age and over half of the residents are either single or living with a partner.
 The borough contains only seven percent of all housing units in the city.

 Those who do live here are mostly employed in services (57.5%) and commerce (23.4%).